openvinotoolkit/openvino/docs/ops/matrix/Einsum_7.md

 Each input subscript `<subscript for input1>` contains a sequence of labels (lowercase letters `['a',...,'z']`), where each label refers to a dimension of the corresponsing operand.
 Labels do not need to appear in a subscript in alphabetical order.
 The subscript for a scalar input is empty.
 The input subscripts are separated with a comma `,`.
-The output subscript `<subscript for output>` is separated from the input subscripts by `->` and represents a sequence of labels
-(lowercase letters `['a',...,'z']`).
+The output subscript `<subscript for output>` represents a sequence of labels (lowercase letters `['a',...,'z']`).
 The length of an input subscript matches a rank of the input.
 The input subscript is empty for a scalar input.

 *Einsum* operation on multiple inputs can be treated as several consecutive *Einsum* operations.
 In the first step, *Einsum* applies the first two inputs.
 In the second step, it operates on the result of the first step and the third input, and so forth.
 *Einsum* operates on two operands similar to element-wise multiplication by all pairs of batches from both operands.
-The batch dimensions are defined with labels that enter only one subscript from the two corresponding subscripts.
+The batch dimensions are defined with labels belonging to only one of the two input subscripts.

 For example, the intermediate result after the first step for *Einsum* with three inputs of shapes `[2, 5]`, `[5, 3, 6]` and `[5, 3]`, and `equation` equal to `ab,bcd,bc->ca` will be a tensor of shape `[2, 5, 3, 6]` with a subscript `abcd`,